PaddiM8/elk/docs/basics/current-directory.md

 The current directory can be changed using the built-in `cd` command, just like with other shells.
 The `$PWD` environment variable can be accessed to get the path to the current directory.
+Further more, `cd -` changes to the previous directory.

 ```elk
 cd directory